m9p909/Web-UI-For-Bedroom-Control/README.md

 - Is computer on?
 - Is computer booted to windows or linux? (useful to know if I can use Teamviewer to access my computer)
 - button that has the rasp pi play a motivational quote
-- is anyone in the bedroom (arduino ultrasonic sensor tests the height of everyone that walks in)
+- history of people that walked in or out the door and their height (arduino ultrasonic sensor tests the height of everyone that walks in)
-- am I in my bedroom (I am unusually tall, if someone around my height walks in becomes true) (state machine?)
 - play spotify on rasp pi
 - Fan on or off switch
 - Light switch